KamyNz/KamyNz/README.md

-### Hi there 👋
+## Hi there! 👋

+Connect with me:
 - 💼 [LinkedIn](https://www.linkedin.com/in/kamymartinez/)
 - 🐦 [Twitter](https://twitter.com/KamyBytes)

-My name is **Camila M.** and I love working with data and making sense of it, creating data science projects in Cloud (AWS).
-DS4A Colombia graduate.
+I'm **Camila M.**, passionate about data and adept at crafting meaningful data science projects on Cloud platforms, particularly AWS.
+A proud graduate of DS4A Colombia.

 ### Data Science Skills :dart:
 - Data analysis :chart_with_upwards_trend: